open-contracting-extensions/ocds_bidOpening_extension/README.md

 Report issues for this extension in the [ocds-extensions repository](https://github.com/open-contracting/ocds-extensions/issues), putting the extension's name in the issue's title.

 ## Changelog

+### 2023-06-07

+* Clarify that the extension is for bid openings that are public events.

 ### 2023-02-13